mendel5/imapsync/README.md

 Regarding security:
 - imapsync offers two options for encryption in transit, `--ssl` and `--tls` (with a suffix of `1` or `2` for the host).
 It's not totally clear which of these commands does what in terms of encryption.
-- In IMAP transfers, there are two encryption options, `SSL/TLS` and `STARTTLS`. `SSL/TLS` is more secure than `STARTTLS` (see links below).
+- In IMAP transfers, there are two encryption options, `SSL/TLS` and `STARTTLS`.
+Encryption with `SSL/TLS` is preferred because it is more secure than `STARTTLS` (see links below).
 - As far as the author knows, `--ssl` in imapsync refers to IMAP's `SSL/TLS` and imapsync's `--tls` refers to IMAP's `STARTTLS`.
 - Therefore imapsync's `--ssl` parameter is to be preferred over imapsync's `--tls` parameter.
 - This is confusing because the TLS encryption protocol is the successor of the SSL encryption protocol and the modern TLS is generally preferred over the older SSL.
-But since in this case imapsync's tags seem to refer to the IMAP terms and not the enryption protocol terms, there is a different meaning.
+But since in this case imapsync's parameters seem to refer to the IMAP terms and not the enryption protocol terms, there is a different meaning.

 ## Other